learn-co-curriculum/hs-foundations-environment-setup/README.md

 ```
 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3

-\curl -sSL https://get.rvm.io | bash -s stable --ruby=2.2.0
+\curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```

-This command will install the latest version as ruby, as well as the newest stable version, which here is 2.2.0.

-Now, we want to make 2.2.0 our default version.
-Enter `rvm use 2.2.0 --default`.
-If you open a new tab and then type `ruby -v`, you should see 2.2.0
+This command will install the latest stable version of ruby.
+Type `ruby -v` in your terminal to make sure ruby installed properly.
+You should see `ruby 2.2.0` or later.

 If you have issues with Homebrew, You can try reinstalling it with this command:
 ```